5 Things To Know About Seasonal Allergies

 How do I avoid triggers of allergic symptoms?

 Awareness is the key to avoiding allergy symptoms.
 Be mindful of the things you know will cause symptoms (e.g., pets, pollen, grass, dust, mold).
-Reduce your exposure by keeping windows closed, using your air conditioner/HEPA air filter, drying your clothes indoors instead of outside on a clothesline and minimizing dust and dander buildup with frequent housecleaning.

 The information on these pages is provided for general information only and should not be used for diagnosis or treatment, or as a substitute for consultation with a physician or health care professional.
 If you have specific questions or concerns about your health, you should consult your health care professional.